weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 He could hear his voice ringing even now.
 And then Philip's contemptuous
 rejoinder: "I don't shake hands with any such damned light of love."

 He thought he must have misunderstood at first.
-But <span id="calibre_link-306" page-number="238" page-name="Page:There Is Confusion.djvu/244" page-index="244"
-page-quality="3" title="Page:There_Is_Confusion.djvu/244"></span>there
-was the angry scorn in Philip's eyes and there was his hand hanging clenched by his side.
+But there was the angry scorn in Philip's eyes and there was his hand hanging clenched by his side.